 As specified in Southern Cross policy documents, certain healthcare services have eligibility criteria which need to be met before a healthcare service will be covered under a member's policy

-If you have an Affiliated Provider (AP) agreement with Southern Cross, you are required to ensure that the contracted service you provide meets the applicable eligibility criteria as set out in your AP agreement.
-Over the coming year the eligibility criteria found in the links below will replace those set out in your AP agreement, starting in March 2015.
+If you have an Affiliated Provider (AP) agreement with Southern Cross, you are required to ensure the contracted service you provide meets the applicable eligibility criteria as set out in your AP agreement or found in the links below.

 Please also ensure you are familiar with all the general policy exclusions including: